-Start by sending your landlord a free demand letter.Write Demand Letter
+Start by sending your landlord a demand letter using our free tool.Write Letter

 Wondering what you can do to get your security deposit back from a landlord in Texas?
 Below you’ll find a comprehensive guide that goes over everything you need to know about Texas security deposit law, Texas Property Code Sections 92.101- 92.111, and how you can get your security deposit back.

 What is the Deadline in Texas for Returning a Security Deposit?